The Truth Behind Insurance Credit Scoring

 - Conversely, a poor insurance score is considered to be any number below 500.

 There are very few individuals who possess a perfect insurance score – although this figure is not impossible to obtain.
-Similarly, it is possible to still have a very good insurance score, resulting in you paying a lower amount of premium for your coverage.
+However, it is very possible to reach a good insurance score, which leads to paying a lower amount of premium for your coverage.

 What is an Auto Insurance Score?